Pope says Church to return to basics in Holy Year proclamation

 During a Jubilee, the Holy Door entering St. Peter's Basilica, which normally bricked up, is opened so pilgrims can pass through it.

-During the Jubilee it will become a "Door of Mercy through which anyone who enters will experience the love of God who consoles, pardons, and instils hope", the pope wrote.
+During the Jubilee it will become a "Door of Mercy through which anyone who enters will experience the love of God who consoles, pardons, and instills hope", the pope wrote.

 The Holy Doors of Rome's other basilicas also will be opened, as will similar doors in churches and sanctuaries around the world as a "sign of communion for the whole Church".